Generic Name: timolol maleate

 Timolol maleate has a molecular weight of 432.49.
 It is a white, odorless, crystalline powder which is soluble in water, methanol, and alcohol.
 Istalol is stable at room temperature.
 Istalol ophthalmic solution is supplied as a sterile, isotonic, buffered, aqueous solution of timolol maleate in a single strength.
 It has a pH of 6.5-7.5 and an osmolality of 275-330 mOsm/kg.

-Each mL of Istalol contains 5 mg of timolol (6.8 mg of timolol maleate).
-Inactive ingredients: monobasic sodium phosphate monohydrate, potassium sorbate 0.47%, sodium chloride, sodium hydroxide, and purified water.
-Benzalkonium chloride 0.005% is added as preservative.
+Each mL of Istalol contains the active ingredient 5 mg of timolol (6.8 mg of timolol maleate) with the inactive ingredients benzalkonium chloride (0.05mg/mL), monobasic sodium phosphate monohydrate, potassium sorbate 0.47%, sodium chloride, sodium hydroxide, and purified water.

 Istalol - Clinical Pharmacology